ssh contextualisation should *not* overwrite authorized_keys file

 The file is emptied so it does not grow indefinitely in each boot.

-#6 Updated by Javi Fontan about 5 years ago
+#6 Updated by Javi Fontan over 5 years ago

 I've added a new issue in the GitHub repository and will work on a solution with the code you've provided.

-#7 Updated by Javi Fontan about 5 years ago
+#7 Updated by Javi Fontan over 5 years ago

 - Status changed from Pending to Closed